OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

    this command will be *hard-wired* into all of the buildout-generated scripts.

 ``<ticket number>``
-   The :term:`ticket` number used by the bug tracking system
+   The ticket number used by the bug tracking system

 ``<description>``
    *(optional)* A short description  of the purpose of the branch.
 The description